johnrraymond/greatlibraryserver/readme.md

 # Use the tool in moralis dir.
 Save the result in the .env as the cCAPrivateKey
 ```
-(cd ~john/bakerydemo/moralis; node getPrivateKey.js "you mnemonic goes in here as the input ")
+(cd ~john/bakerydemo/moralis; node getPrivateKey.js "you mnemonic goes in here as the input")     ## This returns the cCAPrivateKey
 ```

 # Edit the .env file like: